Consensys/web3-fullstack-starter/README.md

 - `ExampleNFT.sol`
 - `Voting.sol`

-Cpy the following contract code that our frontend will work with:
+Copy the following contract code that our frontend will work with:

 ```solidity title="ExampleNFT.sol"
 // SPDX-License-Identifier: MIT